google/WebFundamentals/src/content/en/updates/2018/05/welcome-to-immersive.md

 1. Request an XR device.
 1. If it's available, request an XR session.
-If you want the user to put their phone in a headset, it's called an exclusive session and requires a user gesture to enter.
+If you want the user to put their phone in a headset, it's called an immersive session and requires a user gesture to enter.
 1. Use the session to run a render loop which provides 60 image frames per second.
 Draw appropriate content to the screen in each frame.